Film Review: Ghost in the Shell (1995)

 But how does the movie "hold up" after I've since matured, and how does it compare to the contemporary live-action film?

 In the movie, Motoko Kusanagi is part of Section 9, an elite special police force dealing with cyber crimes.
 The movie begins In Media Res, or in the middle of the action, and then has some slow contemplative scenes, and then some explanation and more action, then more slow, contemplative scenes, and then more explanation and a finale.
 By slow and contemplative, what I mean is, there's a lot of time that passes while the camera lingers on city stuff, everyday life stuff, with no talking or actions of the characters.
 I like this because it's innovative and provokes discussion, and at the same time I dislike it because it feels like filler or a waste of time.
 But what's happening is, the same organization that created Motoko's body seems to be connected to a terrorist known as the Puppet Master.
 But what really happened is, the Puppet Master was originally an android created to be a tool, and had an entirely artificial mind.
 But then, it developed its own consciousness, and rebelled against its masters.
-When told that its "consciousness" might just be a self-preservation program, it retorts that that's simply what DNA is itself.
+When told that its "consciousness" might just be a self-preservation program, it retorts that that's simply what DNA is too.
 Carrying this metaphor further, it chooses Motoko and asks to merge consciousness with her, because life can reproduce sexually, but data can't.
 It also says that when this happens, it will be able to die, death being a property of life but not necessarily computer programs (unless whoever made the program chooses to delete it).
 The ending of the film shows that Motoko survived in a new body, that of a small child with her old face, and Bato is taking care of her.
 But, it is unclear what actually happened, only that whatever did happen was covered up and the audience is given what the official story will be.

 Themes and Key Ideas: